grate-driver/grate/Assembler-syntax.md

 Example:

-	LINK fp20, NOP, fp20 (cw), fx10.h, tram0, export1.zyzx
+	LINK fp20, NOP, fp20 (dis), fx10.h, tram0, export1.zyzx

 Here the content of the VEC4 vertex export register 1 will be swizzled and copied to the TRAM row 0, so that:
 - export1.z => converted to fp20 => copied to the tram0.x
 - export1.y => skipped => the content of tram0.y is not altered
-- export1.z => converted to fp20 => copied to the tram0.z and interpolation parameter "constant across width" is set for the the tram0.z
+- export1.z => converted to fp20 => copied to the tram0.z and interpolation parameter "interpolation disable" is set for the the tram0.z
 - export1.x => converted to fx10 => copied to the high halve of the tram0.w